caorenzhi/ProLanDO/README.md

 #python ProLanDO_fastaFolder_model1.py ProLanDO_oneFasta_model1.py ../test/fastaFolder ../model/training_DO_RNN_512_0.009000000000000001.model ../test/ProLanDO_testFolder_DO

-You should be able to find the output file named TopQAScores.txt in the output folder.
+You should be able to find the output file for DO term prediction in the output folder.

 --------------------------------------------------------------------------------------
-Developed by John Smith and Dr. Renzhi Cao at Pacific Lutheran University:
+Developed by Dr. Renzhi Cao at Pacific Lutheran University:

 Please contact Dr. Cao for any questions: caora@plu.edu (PI)